 VT F&W Urges Hunters to Help Keep Deer Healthy

-The Vermont Fish & Wildlife Department is reminding hunters of a regulation designed to help keep Vermont deer healthy by banning the use of any deer lure containing deer urine or other deer bodily fluids.
+The Vermont Fish and Wildlife Department is reminding hunters of a regulation designed to help keep Vermont deer healthy by banning the use of any deer lure containing natural deer urine or other deer bodily fluids.

-CWD is 100 percent fatal to deer and moose.
+CWD is 100 percent fatal to deer, elk and moose.
 It causes irreversible population declines and has been impossible to eliminate once it becomes established in a population.
-CWD has not been detected in Vermont.
+CWD has not yet been detected in Vermont.

-“If CWD is ever detected in Vermont, local deer numbers would have to be greatly reduced to attempt to remove the disease before it becomes established,” said Vermont director of wildlife Mark Scott.
+“If CWD is ever detected in Vermont, local deer numbers would have to be greatly reduced to attempt to control the disease before it becomes well established and spreads,” said Mark Scott, director of wildlife.
 “This reduction would have to be done for at least five years.”

 Media Contacts: Nick Fortin 802-793-8777; Mark Scott, 802-777-4217